neuralprobe/my-digital-garden/_notes/HP) Pipelining Basics.md

 - How to extend integer RISC V for floating point operation?
 - RISC V with four separate functional units ![[Pasted image 20230108174057.png]]
-	- The main inter unit with load / store / integer ALU / branches
+	- The main integer unit with load / store / integer ALU / branches
 	- FP and integer multiplier
 	- FP adder for FP add, subtract, conversion
 	- FP and integer divider